Dates of Service: 7/22/2011 - 7/26/2013

 Matthew Bonner was born on June 30, 1971 in Seaford, New York and raised in Meredith, New Hampshire.
-He graduated from The Citadel in 1993, having earned his commission as ensign in the Navy Reserve Officers Training Corps (NROTC) unit there.
+He graduated from The Citadel in 1993 with a degree in history and earned his commission as ensign in the Navy Reserve Officers Training Corps (NROTC) unit there.
 His first duty station was the guided missile cruiser Normandy (CG-60), which deployed to the Mediterranean in support of NATO operations in Bosnia.
-He then served in the transport dock Pensacola (LDS-38) for a year, during which time the ship participated in the evacuation of non-combatants from Albania, another NATO operation.
+He then served in the transport dock Pensacola (LDS-38) as navigator, during which time the ship participated in the evacuation of non-combatants from Albania, another NATO operation.
 He then came ashore as aide de camp at the Armed Forces Staff College, then served as a staff officer with the Afloat Training Group, Atlantic.
-In October 1999, he returned to sea in the guided missile frigate Nicholas (FFG-47), which was involved with a number of NATO exercises and deployed with the Enterprise Battle Group in support of operations in Afghanistan.
+In October 1999, he returned to sea as chief engineer in the guided missile frigate Nicholas (FFG-47), which was involved with a number of NATO exercises and deployed with the Enterprise Battle Group.
+In 2001, he reported as chief engineer in the guided missile cruiser Leyte Gulf (CG-55) and deployed shortly thereafter as part of the Theodore Roosevelt Battle Group shortly after 9/11 and participated in Operation Enduring Freedom.
 He served ashore on the Naval Staff in the Pentagon from 2003 to 2005, then became the commissioning executive officer of the guided missile destroyer Farragut (DDG-99).
 He was a student at the Naval War College in 2007 and then served on the Joint Staff in the Pentagon from 2008 to the middle of 2011.

 U.S. Navy Photo